openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/libraries.rst

 #.
 Log in to Studio.
 #.
 Click **Libraries**, then click the library whose components you want to
    view.
+#.
+Optionally, click **Hide Previews** at the top right of the library page to
+   collapse the component previews and see only the list of component display names.
+To return to the full preview of components in the library, click **Show Previews**.

 The components in the library display in the order in which they were added, with the most recently added at the bottom.
 If your library has more than 10